 6. REPLACEMENT PARTS

 6.1 No Warranty of Specifications.
 Upon delivery of a Part, You should inspect the Part carefully.
 All Parts will be deemed accepted upon delivery to You.
 You acknowledge and agree that Xometry will use commercially reasonable efforts to manufacture or have the Part manufactured by our Partners, in accordance with Your Xometry does not warrant Part design or specifications.
 Since You are solely responsible for the Specifications, and the manufacture of certain Parts in accordance with your Specifications may be impossible or otherwise commercially impracticable, Xometry does not warrant that Your Part can or will be manufactured in accordance with Your Specifications.
-IN ADDITION, EXCEPT AS EXPRESSLY PROVIDED HEREIN, XOMETRY DOES NOT PROVIDE ANY REPRESENTATIONS OR WARRANTIES REGARDING THE WEBSITE, SERVICES, PARTS, OR ANY MATERIALS PROVIDED BY XOMETRY HEREUNDER, AND DOES NOT WARRANT THAT THE PART WILL MEET YOUR REQUIREMENTS OR THE REQUIREMENTS OF ANY CERTIFICATIONS PROVIDED, OR WILL BE MERCHANTABLE OR FIT FOR YOUR PARTICULAR PURPOSE.
+IN ADDITION, EXCEPT AS EXPRESSLY PROVIDED HEREIN, XOMETRY DOES NOT PROVIDE ANY REPRESENTATIONS OR WARRANTIES REGARDING THE WEBSITE AND THE MINI PROGRAM, SERVICES, PARTS, OR ANY MATERIALS PROVIDED BY XOMETRY HEREUNDER, AND DOES NOT WARRANT THAT THE PART WILL MEET YOUR REQUIREMENTS OR THE REQUIREMENTS OF ANY CERTIFICATIONS PROVIDED, OR WILL BE MERCHANTABLE OR FIT FOR YOUR PARTICULAR PURPOSE.

 6.2 Specifications Warranty; Remedy.
 Xometry represents and warrants for a period of three (3) business days following the delivery of the Part (the “Warranty Period”), that the Part shall conform to the Specifications for such In the event You notify Xometry during the Warranty Period that the Part fails to comply with the applicable Specifications in all material respects, Xometry will, as Your sole and exclusive remedy, replace such non-conforming Parts at Xometry’s sole cost and expense, provided (i) You return the non-conforming Part(s) to Xometry within three (3) business days of your notice of non-conformance, and (ii) Xometry reasonably confirms such non-conformity.
 No returns will be accepted by Xometry unless You have notified Xometry within the Warranty Period.
 If You fail to contact Xometry within the Warranty Period, Xometry shall have no further obligations with respect to such Part and ALL SALES WILL BE DEEMED FINAL AND SUCH PARTS MAY NOT BE RETURNED TO Xometry.